lino-framework/book/docs/tutorials/human/index.rst

 The title of a human
 --------------------

-The :attr:`title <lino.mixins.human.Human.title>` field of a human is for specifying a `title
+The :attr:`title` field of a human is for specifying a `title
 <https://en.wikipedia.org/wiki/Title>`__ such as "Dr." or "PhD".

 >>> settings.SITE.uppercase_last_name = False